 - On the morning of the day students need to check out, students should bring a note from a parent or legal guardian stating the reason for checking out and giving a telephone number that can be called for verification.
 (If a parent cannot be reached, the doctor or dentist will be contacted.)
-Take this note to the front office. - During the morning, a phone call will be made to verify the permission/need. - At a designated time, office personnel will clear students to leave campus.
-Students may leave only after being cleared by the front office. - Photo identification is required to check out a student.
+The note should be taken to the attendance office before 1st period starts. - 2.
+During the morning a phone call will be made to verify the permission/need. - At a designated time, office personnel will clear students to leave campus.
+Students may leave only after being cleared by the attendance office. - 4.
+Photo identification is required to check out a student. - 5.
+Checking out for the lunch period is not allowed.